 In brief: A vivid coming of age fairytale about the battle for all our reproductive rights.
 The monsters want control of our bodies.
 We can’t let them have it.

 Strapline: “Grow to become something new.”

-Distribution notes: EVOLUTION was distributed in the UK by sadly missed Metrodome.
+Hadžihalilović’s beautifully crafted film was only released on DVD in the UK and cries out for higher definition.
+EVOLUTION was distributed in the UK by sadly missed Metrodome.
 Read about their 2016 passing at The Skinny or go deeper into their demise with Stephen Follows.
 The film is now available on Prime Video UK.